arska2/arska2/README.md

 # Hi there 👋

 ## 🥜 All about me in a nutshell
-- 🚀Curios and always eager to learn more
+- 🚀Curious and always eager to learn more
 - 🌐Developing my web development skills
 - 🎮Spending my spare time building small games